kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/Connectors/rss_connector.md

     "bulletPoints", "headline"]
 }
 ```
+The CSV file will thus be saved on disk.

+### RSS to OpenSearch

 We might also choose to index into another destination, like an OpenSearch index.
 Here's an example.
 Replace the config with this: